In this article, we’re going to look at the best way to get your website noticed.

 Interview Industry Thought Leaders

 Think interviews are only for the big leaguers?
-You’d be amazed how many people will be willing to talk to you if you just ask them.
+You’d be amazed at how many people will be willing to talk to you if you just ask them.
 Send out emails requesting an interview to thought leaders in your industry, and publish the interviews on your blog.
-Not only will the name recognition boost your credibility and increase traffic to your website, the interviewee will probably share the content too, further expanding its reach.
+Not only will the name recognition boost your credibility and increase traffic to your website, but the interviewee will also probably share the content too, further expanding its reach.

-Don’t Neglect Email Marketing
+Don’t Neglect Email Marketing.

-So many businesses are focused on attracting new customers through content marketing that they forget about more traditional methods.
+Many businesses are focused on attracting new customers through content marketing that they forget about traditional methods.
 Email marketing can be a powerful tool, and even a moderately successful email blast can result in a significant uptick in traffic.
 Just be careful not to bombard people with relentless emails about every single update in your business.
 Also, don’t overlook the power of word-of-mouth marketing, especially from people who are already enjoying your products or services.
 A friendly email reminder about a new service or product can help you boost your traffic, too.